Review: Disney’s Pop Century Resort

 The fourth floor is also the top floor, which improves the lake views, and makes it quieter as well.

-The image is from just outside the rooms I recommend.
+The image below is from just outside the rooms I recommend.
+Below is the on-line check in form.

 Families than cannot afford a deluxe resort, or who are otherwise on a tight budget, who can fit into its small rooms, and don’t wish to, or can’t, stay at Art of Animation.